saraseeberg/SightSee/README.md

 #### My Account

-The users profile page where they can view and manage their personal information, reviews and saved destinations.
-Users can edit
+When logged in, users can click on their profile picture to access their profile page.
+Here, they can view their reviews and saved destinations.
+The settings page is also available, allowing users to view and manage their personal information.

 ## Developer Information